aiauf/guruisor/constitution.md

 # Principals
-developers are students, users are teachers,
+Developers are students, users are teachers, rather than the opposite.